LizardByte/Sunshine/docs/guides.md

 }

-From this, you can see that my monitors are named the following
+From this, you can see that my monitors are named the following under an x11 session.

 DisplayPort-0
 DisplayPort-1